 FEBRUARY It's a date!
 Take in one of SFA’s many cultural events, from intimate plays in the Downstage Theatre to touring productions sponsored by the College of Fine Arts.
 Grab dinner downtown and then catch a movie (or several) at the annual Nacogdoches Film Festival, or sip and stroll at the annual Downtown Wine Swirl.

 MARCH Nacogdoches really comes alive in the spring.
-Celebrate by perusing fresh produce and hand-made treats during the Farmer’s Market’s annual Spring Fling, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
-Wrap up your perfect Saturday with a wild night at the Nacogdoches County PRCA Championship Rodeo.
+Celebrate by perusing fresh produce and hand-made treats at the Nacogdoches Farmers' Market, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
+Wrap up your perfect Saturday with a wild night at the Nacogdoches Pro Rodeo and Steer Show.

 APRIL There’s a whole lot of beauty to behold around town this month.
-Pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala, a fundraiser that benefits the SFA Gardens.
-Browse Vintage Market Days, a three-day shopping event featuring architectural salvage, repurposed finds, jewelry, clothing and more.
-Then peruse Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.
-April also means it’s time for the Oldest Town in Texas Biker Rally and Barbecue Cook-Off, an annual event that brings bikers of all stripes to the Nacogdoches County Civic & Expo Center for a weekend of full-throttle fun.
+Pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
+Peruse the art at Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.

-JUNE Summer starts scrumptiously with the Texas Blueberry Festival, — a daylong celebration of Nacogdoches’ blueberry harvest.
+JUNE Summer starts scrumptiously with the Texas Blueberry Festival, — the anchor event of a blueberry-sweet weekend full of activities in Nacogdoches!
 The Blueberry Bluegrass Concert in the Park sets a relaxing tone the night before in Festival Park.
 Downtown also plays host to the annual Juneteenth parade.
-As the temperature rises, keep the kids cool with a visit to Splash Kingdom waterpark.
+As the temperature rises, keep the kids cool with a visit to Splash Kingdom Waterpark.

 JULY Beat the heat by taking in a free movie at the Nacogdoches Public Library, or enjoy some live theater at the Stephen F. Austin State University School of Theatre’s Summer Stage Festival.
-Then add to your art collection at the 12x12, an annual fundraiser at The Cole Art Center that features works from SFA’s faculty as well as accomplished artists from around East Texas.
 Make plans for a long weekend in Nacogdoches and celebrate Independence Day the old-fashioned way at Freedom Fest.

 SEPTEMBER It’s time for football, and that means it’s time for tailgating.
 SFA students, alumni and fans mingle around the Ag Pond before home games, and then pack Homer Bryce Stadium to cheer for the Lumberjacks.
-If you’re looking for a more soothing sound, the Sandyland Bluegrass Reunion features traditional bluegrass and gospel music, or the Sacul Folk Festival offers a full day of family fun capped off with the toe-tapping sounds of the Sacul Opry.
+If you’re looking for a more soothing sound, the Sandyland Bluegrass Reunion features traditional bluegrass and gospel music, or the Sacul Folk Festival offers a full day of family fun you can tap your toes to!

 OCTOBER Fall means family-friendly fun in Nacogdoches.
 Enjoy the carnival rides, games, food and competitions at the Pineywoods Fair, and don’t miss the Ghosts of Millard’s Crossing, an annual event that finds a cast of spirits haunting the historic village, telling stories about their lives and handing out treats.